mfaytak/afriphon/btd-1.md

 sample tabular data

-## Pitch
+## Spreadsheet construction

-* "Get pitch" (mean f0 of interval, or instantaneous f0 at a point)
-* Minimum/maximum pitch (points)
-* Pitch listing (time series)
+Basic approach to making tabular data is to

+1. Generate text output in Praat
+2. Copy-paste into a spreadsheet
+3. Add metadata

-## Formants
+## Praat text output

+Text output is generated using the **menus**

-* All time series
+* ...

 ## Point vs. interval

 Depending on what your **cursor** is doing, "Listing" will get two different kinds of text output

 * If you have not selected an interval, you will get a **point** measurement
 * If you have selected an interval, you will get a **list**

+A shortcut exists to get the **midpoint** of any interval

 <img src="./assets/media/praat-midpoint-select.png" width="700">

-## Ways to get it

-1. Paste each output into a text file on its own line
-2. Copy the text file
-3. Paste into spreadsheet
+## "Get..." versus "Listing..."

+"Get..." provides a measurement at a point, or a **mean** measurement across an interval

+* "Get pitch"
+* "Get intensity"
+* "Get $n$th formant"

+"Listing..." provides *all* measures within an interval if selected

+* "Pitch listing"
+* "Intensity listing"
+* "Formant listing"
+* ("Pulse listing": timing of pulses)

+"Voice report" is an exception: needs an interval, and generates a large number of different measures

-## Pasting: single measurements
+## Exceptions

+f0/pitch has some special options:

+* "Get pitch" (mean f0 of interval, or instantaneous f0 at a point)
+* Minimum/maximum pitch (points)
+* Pitch listing (time series)

+## Example: mean/max/min pitches

+Simple copy-paste, one observation per row

+basic schematic image

+## Example: formant listing

+Listings are trickier:

+* Comes with time points that need to be included
+* Number of time points varies
-* Include: Pius formant data
+*

-how to paste easily?
-Praat adds three spaces (instead of a tab) between measurement columns, so each row is read as a single string
+Listing data is tricky, especially formant data, because it comes in multiple columns

+* ???

-Google Docs can get around this:
+Google Docs can split Praat formant text data into columns:

 <img src="./assets/media/gdocs-split-cols.png" width="700">

-Or fill in time series ("1, 2, 3, 4, ...")

-## Pasting: series of measurements
+Excel can also handle this upon import (not pasting)

+* This equally applies to pitch, intensity listings

+## Listings generally

 If your data are in **time series** (multiple measures made in a row), like a formant or pitch track, you can try the following:

 1. Paste in data as before
 2. Count up and add number to a column (1, 2, 3, ... $total$)
 3. Write $total$ in every row for that observation in another column

+simpler time series example (stack 2 obs.)

 ## Coding